Gala Bingo: Operations

 As of 2008, Gala Bingo operated 137 clubs throughout the United Kingdom, with approximately a 24% share of all clubs and nearly 40% of National Bingo Game ticket sales up until the operator's withdrawal from the National Game in Summer 2008.
 Gala has around five million bingo members, of which approximately 1.2 million are active players.
 Gala Bingo has an average of 600,000 admissions per week.

 The bingo division began participation in the Nectar loyalty card scheme on 1 June 2007.
 Nectar points were originally awarded for club admissions, and additionally for slot machine play from 1 September 2007, a first for the bingo industry.
 Gala Bingo no longer participates in the Nectar loyalty card scheme.

 On 31 July 2007, pensioner Pauline Clarke, 62, became Gala's first GBP millionaire, after winning a tie break against another online player.

 Gala TV was a satellite TV channel that aired from 2006 to 2011, showing bingo games.

-Online services under the Gala brand are operated by GVC Holdings, including an online bingo site, GalaBingo.com, and an online casino, GalaCasino.com.
+Online services under the Gala brand are operated by Entain including an online bingo site, GalaBingo.com, a slots focused slot, GalaSpins.com and an online casino, GalaCasino.com.